Labetalol Synchrony 5mg/ml solution for injection

 Labetalol should only be used during the pregnancy if the potential benefit for the mother outweighs the potential risk for the foetus.

 Labetalol is excreted in breast milk in small amounts (approximately 0.004-0.07% of the dose administered to the mother).
-No side-effects have been reported.
+Nipple pain and Raynaud's phenomenon of the nipple have been reported (see section 4.8).
 Monitoring is needed if Labetalol is used in lactating mothers.